nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Tabs panel
 In Mycelium, there are four main tabs: **Projects**, **Clients**, **Due soon** and **Overdue**.
 The **Projects** tab will be responsible for displaying all projects created while the **Clients** tab will display all clients created.
-Each of these two tabs is a `EntityTab` object, and contains a `EntityList` of `Project` for **Projects** tab and `Client` for **Clients** tab.
+Each of these two tabs is a `EntityTab` object and contains a `EntityList` of `Project` for **Projects** tab and `Client` for **Clients** tab.
 Both will be in the same panel `EntityPanel` on the left side of the application view.

 The **Due soon** tab will be responsible for displaying all projects that are due soon while the **Overdue** tab will display all projects that are overdue as mentioned in the [Statistics Dashboard](#statistics-dashboard) section.
-Each of these two tabs is a `StatisticsTab` object, and contains a `EntityList` of `Project`.
+Each of these two tabs is a `StatisticsTab` object and contains a `EntityList` of `Project`.
 Both of these two tabs will be in the same panel `StatisticsPanel` on the right side of the application view.

 ![Tabs](images/Tabs.png)